se2p/LitterBox/README.md

 multiple projects and produces the output to the declared output folder.

 ```
-java -jar Litterbox-1.8.jar code2vec -output <path/to/folder/for/the/output> -path <path/to/json/project/or/folder/with/projects>
+java -jar Litterbox-1.8.jar code2vec --output <path/to/folder/for/the/output> --path <path/to/json/project/or/folder/with/projects>
 ```

 There are some differences between Scratch and "normal" programming languages like Java, but the most important is,